mcreng/SmartCarSWTutorial18/1_basic.md

 #### Logical Operators

-Here is list of logical operators, note that they all also return the boolean type.
+Here is the list of logical operators, note that they all also return the boolean type.

 | Logical operator | Meaning |
 | ---------------- | ------- |